Debian Admin - Your way to Debian World

 For further information, you may be interest in sourceforge page of project.
 Here are many articles aobut search engines, and, particularly, about SWISH++, and documentation about SWISH-e is here.
 I hope that with this post, there will be one more article about this very useful system - SWISH++.

-3 Responses to “Quick PDF sorting and searching: SWISH++”
+7 thoughts on “Quick PDF sorting and searching: SWISH++

 How do I fix this?